-California's Medicaid program that pays for a variety of medical services for children and adults with limited income and resources.
-Medi-Cal is jointly administered by the California Department of Health Care Services and the Centers for Medicare and Medicaid Services, with many services run at the county level.
+California's Medicaid program, which pays for a variety of medical services for children and adults with limited income and resources.
+Medi-Cal is administered by the state Department of Health Care Services and the federal Centers for Medicare and Medicaid Services.

 The facilities, providers and suppliers with which a health insurer or plan contracts to provide healthcare services.